larsbi/Fabric-Workshop-Setup/README.md

 Create Lakehouse with schema in Fabric
 Make sure all required users have access to the database

-Upload file Customer reviews.xlsx to the root folder
+Upload file [Customer reviews.xlsx](https://github.com/larsbi/Fabric-Workshop-Setup/blob/main/Customer%20reviews.xlsx) to the root folder in Lakehouse